jdoleary/Spellmasons/docs/TasksCurrent.md

+# For v1.3
+- Rework spells to use unit ids instead of coordinates which will often miss if there is a desync
+- fix Target Kind targeting yourself, now that it's limited it doesn't make sense to target self
+- Allow for scrolling the game language selection
+---
 - add a better notification for when servers are going down for updates
 - pushing a unit through a trap caused a desync on multiplayer but after ending turn it resolved
 - bug: stamina potions dont persist in multiplayer